diambra/docs/content/gettingStarted/examples/singlePlayerEnv/_index.en.md

 # Number of steps performed by the game for every environment step, bounds: [1, 6]
 settings["stepRatio"] = 6

-# Allows to execute the environment in headless mode (for server-side executions)
-settings["headless"] = False

 # Game continue logic (0.0 by default):
 # - [0.0, 1.0]: probability of continuing game at game over
 # - int((-inf, -1.0]): number of continues at game over before episode to be considered done